107208579/tracking/README.md

 https://stackedit.io/app#

 ## Why track your time?
 Have you ever asked yourself where your time goes?
 Or have you ever wished you could remember what you were doing on a specific day in the past?

-What if I said that all you need to do is to track your time in a calendar?
+How do you spend your 10080 minutes in a week?

 I've been tracking
 - To remember past events